Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Ultimate responsibility for the correct expenditure of University funds rests with QUT Council.

-Delegations relating to expenditure associated with business-related hospitality and official functions are detailed in the University's policy on hospitality and catering ( G/5.6 ).
+Delegations relating to expenditure associated with business-related hospitality and official functions are detailed in the University's policy on hospitality and catering (G/5.6).

-Business cases must be prepared and approved for expenditure on projects and/or initiatives in accordance with the QUT Business Case Framework Decision Matrix .
-Business cases are used as the primary supporting documentation for securing funding through the University’s Asset Management Plan (AMP).
+Where applicable, project proposals must be prepared and approved for expenditure on projects and/or business change initiatives in accordance with Chapter 1(C) of the Financial Management Practice and Procedures Manual and the QUT Project Proposal Framework.
+Proposals are used as the primary supporting documentation for securing University funding and resources through the University's Planning and Budgeting and Capital Management Plan (CMP) process.

 Top